1. Made up of glands that produce and secrete hormones(chemical messengers)

 Hypoparathyroidism – too little PTH, too little calcium affects nervous system

 Each adrenal gland is actually two endocrine organs located right above each kidney.
 The outer portion is called the adrenal cortex.
 The inner portion is called the adrenal medulla.
-The hormones of the adrenal cortex are essential for life.
-The types of hormones secreted by the adrenal medulla are not.

 Aldosterone – a mineralcorticoid, helps kidneys conserve sodium and excrete potassium, maintaining blood pressure